-There are loads of techniques for web animation that can help your design catch the attention of visitors and encourage your visitors to engage with your website by providing feedback.
+There are loads of techniques for web animation that can help your design catch visitors’ attention and encourage your visitors to engage with your website by providing feedback.
 Adding “like” buttons or shapes, for example, will keep visitors to your site engaged.
-If you’re new to web design, to prevent developer interference, we’d suggest keeping your animations basic.
+If you’re new to web design, we’d suggest keeping your animations basic to prevent developer interference.

-No one likes a website that’s sluggish.
-Having to wait for a page to load for more than a few seconds will easily discourage a visitor from continuing on or returning to your site.
+No one likes a sluggish website.
+Having to wait for a page to load for more than a few seconds will easily discourage a visitor from continuing or returning to your site.
 Regardless of how beautiful, it won’t do well in search (i.e. won’t rank high on Google) if your site doesn’t load soon.
 Usually, top site constructors compress the content for quicker load times, but there are no guarantees.
 Make sure you investigate which site builders would work best with the content on your site that you will have.
-For instance, to ensure quick loading times for sites with large and/or multiple files, WordPress has lots of plugins to help optimize your images.
+For instance, to ensure quick loading times for sites with large and/or multiple files, WordPress has lots of plugins to optimize your images.

-In both user experience (UX) and search engine optimization (SEO), a website’s structure plays an important role.
-Without having any structural problems, your users should be able to quickly navigate through your website.
+A website’s structure plays an important role in user experience (UX) and search engine optimization (SEO).
+Without having any structural problems, your users should be able to navigate through your website quickly.
 If users are lost when trying to navigate your web, “crawlers” are also likely.
 A crawler (or bot) is an automated program that searches and can evaluate its functionality through your website.
-Poor navigation will lead to poor site ranking and user experience
+Poor navigation will lead to poor site ranking and user experience.

 Compatibility Across Browsers & Devices

-On all devices and browsers (yes, even Internet Explorer), a great design should look polished.
+A great design should look polished on all devices and browsers (yes, even Internet Explorer).
 We’d suggest using a cross-browser testing tool to make this boring process quicker and more effective if you’re developing your site from scratch.
-On the other hand, if you use a website building platform, the cross-browser test is normally taken care of by the development team of the company to enable you to concentrate on design.
+On the other hand, if you use a website building platform, the cross-browser test is normally taken care of by the company’s development team to enable you to concentrate on design.

 Website Design Types: Adaptive vs. Responsive

-Understanding the advantages and drawbacks of adaptive and responsive websites will help you decide which website builder will work best for the needs of your website design.
-You might come across online articles that address a whole bunch of different types of website design (fixed, static, fluid, etc.).
-However, there are only two website types to use to build a website properly in today’s mobile-centric world: adaptive and responsive.
+Understanding the advantages and drawbacks of adaptive and responsive websites will help you decide which website builder will work best for your website design needs.
+You might come across online articles that address many different types of website design (fixed, static, fluid, etc.).
+However, there are only two website types to build a website properly in today’s mobile-centric world: adaptive and responsive.

 Adaptive Web Design